 However, you are allowed to remain in your home while the foreclosure process plays out.
 Once the house is sold, you will be asked to vacate the property.
 If you refuse, you will receive an eviction notice and law enforcement will remove you and your belongings from the home.

 How to avoid foreclosure

-Ultimately, avoiding foreclosure starts by communicating with your lender.
-It is unlikely that your mortgage provider will let you off the hook completely, but they can help you take action so you do not risk losing your home.
+Ultimately, avoiding foreclosure starts by communicating with your mortgage lender or servicer.
+It is unlikely that your lender will let you off the hook completely, but it can help you take action so you do not lose your home.

 Here are some of the best ways to avoid a home foreclosure:

 - Take advantage of forbearance programs: During the COVID-19 pandemic, the federal government established a mortgage forbearance program that has since expired.
 However, you can still apply for forbearance if you have a federally-backed loan from Fannie Mae or Freddie Mac.

 - Adjust your loan terms: If you are struggling to afford your monthly loan payment, ask your lender if they can adjust the terms of your loan.
 In exchange for a longer amortization schedule, you might be able to lower your monthly payment.

 - Get a deed-in-lieu of foreclosure: Some states allow homeowners to choose a deed-in-lieu of foreclosure, in which you agree to turn over your home to a lender in order to avoid a foreclosure.
 With this option, you are not required to pay your mortgage, but you might still be responsible for paying the difference between your home’s value and the mortgage balance.

 - Set up a repayment plan: If you know that you are unable to make your mortgage payment for a given month, let your lender know as soon as possible.
 Your lender can probably set up a payment plan that involves more frequent, but lower payments, or deferral for a month or two.